Rigidity of some functional inequalities on RCD spaces: Rigidity of the 1-Bakry- Emery inequality

 Following Gigli's strategy of the splitting theorem \cite{G-S}, one can prove that the map $\Psi$ induces an isometry between the Sobolev spaces $W^{1,2}\big(\Psi^{-1}(X)\big)$ and $W^{1,2}\big(\R \times u^{-1}(0)\big)$.
 Then from Sobolev-to-Lipschitz property we know that $\Psi$ is an isometry between metric measure spaces (see \cite[\S 6]{G-S}, \cite{G-Overview}, and \cite[\S 5]{GKKO-R} for details). \end{proof}

 Finally, we have the following characterization of extreme functions.

 \begin{proposition} Under the same assumption and keep the same notations as Proposition \ref{thm:berigidity2}, $ f$ can be represented in the coordinate of the product space $\R \times Y$, by for some non-negative $g\in L^2(\R, \phi_K \mathcal L^1)$.
-In particular, if $f$ attains the equality in the 2-Bakry-\'Emery inequality, it holds $P_t f(r, y)=C e^{Kt} r$ for some constant $C$.
+In particular, if $f$ attains the equality in the 2-Bakry-\'Emery inequality, then $P_t f(r, y)=C e^{Kt} r$ for some constant $C$.

 \end{proposition}